 Repeat after me: “I am a person!
 I am a living individual with my own interests, my own thoughts and my own will!”
 Now, I’ll have you warned, this blog post is a rant.
 Nothing more, nothing less.
 And what may I rant about today, you ask?
 The fact that people forget that I am a person!

 Now, I am very aware that most of those I’ll be ranting at, might not have a very good life.
 They might not be very happy with themselves, they may be in a difficult situation.
-They might even just be bad at putting words on things, and end up sounding like complete shitheads.
+They might even just be bad at putting words on things, and end up sounding like complete shitheads (sorry, I said I was ranting).
 That’s fine.

 I’ve always been thrown off by the “F4F?” comments I keep receiving.
 And being the person I am, I always decline in some polite way, with an explanation for why I don’t do F4F.
 You see; I care more about what I enjoy seeing, than the amount of followers I have.
 Shocking, right?
 So if I enjoy your content, I will follow you – easy as that.
 If I don’t, I will not.